guillermovc/breast_cancer_exploration_with_thermography/README.md

-"# Breast Cancer Exploration with Termography"
+# Breast Cancer Exploration with Termography

+Termography analisys to detect breast cancer using Convolutional Neural Networks